The MyFitnessPal data hack is the largest so far this year

 — Steve Ragan (@SteveD3) March 29, 2018

-An e-mail from chief digital officer Paul Fipps was sent out to subscribers stating that “On March 25, 2018, we became aware that during February of this year an unauthorized party acquired data associated with MyFitnessPal user accounts.”
+An email from chief digital officer Paul Fipps was sent to subscribers stating that “On March 25, 2018, we became aware that during February of this year an unauthorized party acquired data associated with MyFitnessPal user accounts.”

 While there were no details yet on who was responsible for the security breach, Under Armour has said it is already working with security experts and law enforcement to investigate the issue further.
 The company has since urged users to change their passwords immediately.